-New Mexico Military Institute has a centralized advising system for high school cadets which is located in the Franklin Division of Academic Advising and College Placement and a faculty advising system for college cadets.
-A system of developmental advising is implemented whereby the advisor assists the student, through a series of advising sessions, to clarify his or her values and personal and educational goals.
+New Mexico Military Institute has a centralized advising system for high school cadets which is located in the Franklin Student Assistance Center, and a faculty advising system for college cadets.
+A system of developmental advising is implemented for high school cadets whereby the advisor assists through a series of advising sessions the student in identifying personal and educational goals.
+Beginning in the Sixth Class year, advisors introduce cadets to time management and study skills, goal-setting and interest inventories, advancing to the Fifth Class to begin standardized test taking with the mandatory PLAN test.
+The Fourth Class begins the college planning process, identification of potential majors and search for appropriate colleges.
+Additionally, juniors take the PSAT, ACT and SAT if desired.
+College plans and applications are finalized in the Third Class year culminating in final college choices, applications, scholarship searches and final testing.

 Each student is assigned an academic advisor upon enrollment at New Mexico Military Institute.
-Each advisor/counselor is responsible for one high school grade level, moving progressively with that class from sixth class to graduation.
-Additionally, the International Student Advisor is located in DAACP, as is the NMMI Academy Prep Program.
-The academic advisor:
+Each high school advisor/counselor is responsible for one high school grade level, moving progressively with that class from sixth class to graduation.
+Additionally, the advisor for foreign students is located in thet SAC, as is the NMMI Academy Liaison Officer for Air Force and Navy prep students.
+Advising of college students is coordinated through SAC.

-Is a mentor and a student advocate, establishing a rapport with and a caring attitude toward the student, and providing support for the student as he/she learn to deal with the obligations in academics and the Corps of Cadets, as well as the pressures of being away from home;

-Acts as resource person, providing information on a myriad of topics, such as course requirements, learning resources, job markets, and selection of colleges after NMMI;

-Is a liaison between the parents and the teaching faculty, Commandant's Office and Counseling Center to help assure that the student is given every avenue available to succeed:

-Coordinates preparation of the student's graduation plans and provides guidance to the students in the achievement of these academic goals.
+The Academic Advisor mentors and advocates for the student, establishing a rapport and a caring attitude toward the them and providing support for them as they learn to deal with the obligations in academics and in the Corps of Cadets, as well as the pressures of being away from home.
+The Academic Advisor acts as a resource person, providing information on a myriad of topics such as course requirements, learning resources, job markets and selection of colleges after NMMI.
+They are a liaison between the parents and the teaching faculty, Commandant's Office and Counseling Center to help assure that the student is given every avenue available to succeed.
+Finally, they coordinate preparation of the student's graduation plans and provide guidance to the student in the achievement of that individual's academic goals.

 Specialists in personal counseling and academic guidance and counseling are available to all cadets.
-They provide cadets with vocational and educational information as well as administer and interpret achievement tests and interest inventories.
-The New Mexico Military Institute serves as a regional testing center for Educational Testing Service's (SAT 1, SAT II, TOEFL, GRE, CLEP) and the American College Testing Program (ACT).
-It maintains these regularly updated materials for cadet use: general and specialized college guides and directories; a computerized "CHOICES" program on colleges and careers; college catalogues, original and on CD-ROM; vocational/occupational information, including books, pamphlets, and video cassette materials; general and specialized scholarship and financial aid guides and directories; college admission and recruiting materials; admission application materials for schools regularly attended by New Mexico Military Institute graduates; and specialized guidance materials for preparation for several professions.
+They provide cadets with career and educational information as well as administer and interpret achievement tests and interest inventories.
+The New Mexico Military Institute serves as a regional test center for Educational Testing Service's testing programs (PSAT, SAT I, SAT II, GRE AND CLEP) and the American College Testing Program' (PLAN and ACT).
+The TOEFL is available off-campus.
+The Student Assistance Center maintains these regularly updated materials for cadet use: general and specialized college guides and directories, a computerized "CHOICES" program on colleges, careers and financial aid; college catalogs and viewbooks, books and pamphlets; video cassette materials; general and specialized financial aid guides and directories; college admissions and recruiting materials; admission application materials for school regularly attended by New Mexico Military Institute graduates; and specialized guidance materials for preparation for professions.